oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 ### Observability

-As the infrastructure spread out to enable isolation, visibility and insights into the performance, health, and behavior of the applications and their databases became more difficult obtain.
+As the infrastructure spread out to enable isolation, visibility and insights into the performance, health, and behaviour of the applications and their databases became more difficult obtain.
 Collating and centralising logging, metric, and health information to detect and resolve issues promptly, optimise resource utilisation, and ensure the overall health and availability of your system was a full-time job.

 Kubernetes provides a solid foundation for observability by offering native support for logging, metrics, health checks, and resource monitoring.
 It also fosters an ecosystem of observability tools, such as Prometheus and Grafana, and integrations that further enhance the monitoring and troubleshooting capabilities of Kubernetes environments.